xianrui5891/Hf2p_CM2.1_SCDA_and_WRF_LDA/README.md

 To reproduce the experiments you will need to prepare the observation data, train the models locally, and adapt the Python dataflow to your environment.

+---

+## Associated paper and authors

+**Python–Fortran Hybrid Programming for Deep Incorporation of AI and Physics Modeling and Data Assimilation**

+by Xianrui Zhu, Zikuan Lin, Shaoqing Zhang, Zebin Lu, Songhua Wu, Xiangyun Hou, Zhisheng Xiao, Zhicheng Ren, Jingyu Li, Jing Xu, Yang Gao, Rixu Hao, Xiaolin Yu, Mingkui Li

+---

 ## Contents

-* Minimal implementation files and driver scripts referenced in the paper for:
+This repository provides minimal implementation files and driver scripts referenced in the paper for:

 * `CM2.1_SCDA`
 * `WRF_LDA`

-Each folder contains the pared-down/modified code and example drivers required to run the manuscript’s demo cases.
+Each folder contains the pared-down / modified code and example drivers required to run the manuscript’s demo cases.

+Additionally, each of the above folders contains two environment reference files (one Conda and one pip) that can be used to configure a Python environment:

+* **For `cm2.1_scda`**

+  * `environment_cm2_scda.yaml` (Conda)
+  * `requirements.txt` (pip)
+* **For `WRF_lda`**

+  * `environment_wrflda.yaml` (Conda)
+  * `requirements.txt` (pip)

+## Important files & layout

+* `CM2.1_SCDA/` — trimmed/modified CM2.1 code, drivers, and support scripts.
+* `WRF_LDA/` — trimmed/modified WRF-related code, drivers, and support scripts.
+* `PMC/` — Python modules and scripts (see notes below).
+* `plug/` (inside each main folder) — F2py-related Fortran wrappers used to build `.so` modules (for example `plug.F90` and the corresponding generated shared objects).
+* `data/` — partial data used to illustrate/assist the Python implementations (not the full observation sets).
+* `README.md` — this file.

+## Notes on Python code (PMC) and data

+* The Python implementations used in the experiments are located in the `PMC/` folder.
+This includes:

+  * Fortran–Python interaction code and the Python main controller.
+  * Implementation of the VAE-LDA algorithm used in the manuscript.
+  * Other ML model code used in experiments.
+* The `data/` folder contains limited example files to help understand the Python-side implementation and dataflow. **These are not the full observation datasets** — full observations must be prepared separately.
+* When you run the Python code you will likely need to adapt the file paths and the data flow to match your local filesystem and data preparation pipeline.

-## Prerequisites / Important notes
+## Build / compilation notes

 ### For `CM2.1_SCDA`

-* Build and compile with the **Intel** compiler toolchain.
+* Build and compile using the **Intel** compiler toolchain.
-* Install and compile NetCDF (and the NetCDF–Python interface), OpenMPI, and other dependencies using the Intel compilers.
+* Install and compile NetCDF (and the NetCDF–Python interface), OpenMPI, and other compiled dependencies with the Intel compilers to ensure binary compatibility with the provided Fortran code and libraries.
-* Avoid relying exclusively on Conda-provided binaries for compiled components — the Intel toolchain is required to ensure binary compatibility with the provided code.
+* Avoid relying exclusively on Conda-provided binaries for compiled components — the Intel toolchain is required.

 ### For `WRF_LDA`

-* When running WRF’s `./configure` script, select option **`34 1`**.
+* When running WRF’s `./configure` script, **select option `34 1`**.
 We cannot guarantee correct behavior if a different configuration option is chosen.

-## Reproducibility

-This repository provides only the modified code and minimal scripts used in the study.
-To fully reproduce the experiments you must:

-1. Acquire or prepare the observation datasets used in the paper.
-2. Install and build the required software using the toolchain and options described above.
-3. Train the AI models locally (pretrained weights are not provided).
+* **Important:** copy the files from `WRFv3.7.1/cm2.1-modified-src` (in this repository) into the corresponding locations in your WRF/CM2.1 source trees, **overwriting** the original source files, and then compile.
+The modified files must replace the source files prior to building.
+* The compilation/compile-flow is described in Section 2 of the paper — follow that flow for best reproducibility.

 ## Contact